GENESEE VALLEY CENTER

 Genesee County, Michigan

-Construction was soon underway at an 80.3-acre plot. located 4.5 miles southwest of Flint's center city.
-The land parcel was in a section of unincorporated Genesee County known as Flint Township.
+In August 1968, ground had been broken at an 80.3-acre plot, located 4.5 miles southwest of Flint's center city.
+The parcel was in a section of unincorporated Genesee County known as Flint Township.
 A fully-enclosed, regional-class mall was being developed by Shopping Centers, Incorporated, a real estate division of the Dayton Hudson Corporation.
-Detroit's Louis G. Redstone Associates designed the complex.
+Detroit's Louis G. Redstone Associates designed the complex, with assistance from Los Angeles' Victor Gruen Associates.

 When completed, GENESEE VALLEY CENTER encompassed approximately 875,200 leasable square feet.
 It was anchored by a 2-level (293,100 square foot) Sears and 2-level (268,000 square foot), Detroit-based Hudson's.
 Sears became the first store to open, in May 1970.
 Hudson's was officially dedicated in July.